chef/knife-ec2/README.md

 ## Installation

-We highly recommend using [ChefDK](https://downloads.chef.io/chef-dk/), which includes knife-ec2 out of the box.
-If for some reason you can't use ChefDK you can manually install the gem.
+We highly recommend using [Chef Workstation](https://downloads.chef.io/chef-workstation/), which includes knife-ec2 out of the box.
+If for some reason you can't use Chef Workstation you can manually install the gem.

 If you're using bundler, simply add Chef and Knife EC2 to your `Gemfile`: